Category Archives: Monterey Bay

 This ride is a lot like the Golden Gate Bridge loop—a complete chestnut, over-hyped and tourist-ridden.
 Plus it’s all about money (you ride by Pebble Beach Golf Course, for god’s sake)—but, all that notwithstanding, it’s a delightful bike ride.
 Every time I do it, I wish I could live there so I could do it every day.
 You ride by waves smashing into coastal rocks, through lanes of coastal cypresses, do a nice little climb, roll through nearly unpopulated Monterey pine forest, then do a fun, fast descent, all on the best road surface money can buy.
 The forty-million-dollar houses used to amaze me when I started riding here, but now they look just like the McMansions in the upscale conclaves of my little home town and every other population center of California.

 This isn’t just a scenic tourist stroll—the riding is outstanding.
-The road contour on the south side is a delightful rollercoaster—up and down and back and forth—and the inland half of the loop is better—glassy smooth meandering, intermixed with effortless descending.
-You’ll do some work—my computer recorded 1300 ft vert.
+The road contour on the south side is a delightful rollercoaster—up and down and back and forth—and the inland half of the loop is almost as good—glassy smooth meandering, intermixed with effortless descending.
+You’ll do some work—c.
+1200 ft vert.
 The traffic can be a bit noisome, granted, and if you can do the ride before 10 AM so much the better.
 Of course you’d like to do the ride at sunset, but that’s when everyone else wants to be there too—the last time I did it at sunset, one parking area had four gigantic motor coaches disgorging tourists.

 This is California coastal riding, so wind is likely and the weather can feel surprisingly cold given the temperature—dress prudently.